-Ref Belfast Agenda Workstream and Milestones Lead Director Update (October to March) .1 Develop and agree a City Pledge Include Youth were appointed to carry out respleted person in Q .a Undertake feasibility work to explore options for the introduction of a "city pledge" for young people.
-This has involved qualitative research (focus groups a interviews) with 174 young people and 65 adults (tea groups and .b Continue to contribute to the Belfast Strategic Partnership's Lifelong Learning Group employers, and voluntary and community sec survey to young people.
-The Council's Youth Forum were also .c Explore the potential of the Belfast Strategic Partnership advancing a UNESCO City of Lifelong Learning Development engaged in the research.
-This work will inform approach to the development and implementate pledge that 'commits the city to developing conformed education, employment and training for our A report will be brought back to Committee of the research.
-Following the UNESCO: City of Lifelong Learning submission, Belfast Strategic Partnership are work to develop the associated action plan. ation of city cherent pathways or young people'. or completion of or application 4.3 Enhance and increase the skill levels of our residents and attract and retain even more skilled people 4.3.1 Deliver an integrated approach to employment and skills .1 Deliver Year 2 of the Employability and Skills Framework Across the various Employability & Skills progressy the council, 4351 residents have accessed .a Continue support for the five European Social Fund (ESF) and two match-funded employability projects into their third and final year of delivery targeting the unemployed and economically inactive interventions of whom 1339 have entered em employment.
-Additionally, over 3103 training have been supported with 490 progressing or education or training. ployment/self- accreditations .b Independently review ESF financially supported by the Council to assess their value for money and alignment to Belfast Agenda and Employability and Skills Framework priorities Development Support continues for the five ESF projects ar ESF projects, which are on track and will be o throughout the remainder of this financial year Following the independent review of our approximation. ngoing ır. .c Collaboratively, across the Employability & Skills network recommend a Council approach to future ESF funding ESF employability projects, a competi structured decision making process was imple tive and
+Ref Belfast Agenda Workstream and Milestones Lead Director Update (October to March) .1 Develop and agree a City Pledge Include Youth were appointed to carry out research on the Open Pledge research with the final report due in Q1 of 2018/19. .a Undertake feasibility work to explore options for the introduction of a "city pledge" for young people.
+This has involved qualitative research (focus groups and interviews) with 174 young people and 65 adults (teachers, .b Continue to contribute to the Belfast Strategic Partnership's Lifelong Learning Group employers, and voluntary and community sector) as well as a survey to young people.
+The Council's Youth Forum were also .c Explore the potential of the Belfast Strategic Partnership advancing a UNESCO City of Lifelong Learning Development approach to the development and pledge that 'commits the city to do for education, employment and transport will be brought back to C the research.
+Following the UNESCO: City of Lifelong Learning application submission, Belfast Strategic Partnership are commencing work to develop the associated action plan.
+4.3 Enhance and increase the skill levels of our residents and attract and retain even more skilled people 4.3.1 Deliver an integrated approach to employment and skills .1 Deliver Year 2 of the Employability and Skills Framework Across the various Employability & Skills programmes offered by the council, 4351 residents have accessed employability .a Continue support for the five European Social Fund (ESF) and two match-funded employability projects into their third and final year of delivery targeting the unemployed and economically inactive interventions of whom 1339 have entered employment/self- employment.
+Additionally, over 3103 training accreditations have been supported with 490 progressing onto further education or training. .b Independently review ESF financially supported by the Council to assess their value for money and alignment to Belfast Agenda and Employability and Skills Framework priorities Development Support continues for the five ESF projects and the two non- ESF projects, which are on track and will be ongoing throughout the remainder of this financial year. .c Collaboratively, across the Employability & Skills network recommend a Council approach to future ESF Following the independent review of our approach to match- funding ESF employability projects, a competitive and structured decision making process was implemented.
+This